 Retiree Reported Unfunded

 Accrued Retiree Retiree

 Division Liability Reserve Liability

-BABH \$32,555,730.00 \$28,868,458.59 \$3,687,271.41
+BABH \$33,592,756.00 \$29,724,619.34 \$3,868,136.66

 As of the valuation date, there is a shortfall in the retiree reserve.
-This valuation anticipates that the difference between the accrued liability and the reported reserve will be transferred from the Retirement System employer reserve to the retiree reserve effective January 1, 2019 to fully fund the retiree accrued liability.
+This valuation anticipates that the difference between the accrued liability and the reported reserve will be transferred from the Retirement System employer reserve to the retiree reserve effective January 1, 2020 to fully fund the retiree accrued liability.

-Comment B: Contribution rates increased during the year from 7.53% to 7.67% primarily due to unfavorable investment performance.
+Comment B: Contribution rates decreased during the year from 7.67% to 6.69% primarily due to favorable investment performance.
+This is discussed further in item 4 on page A-2 and on page C-4.

-Comment C: The chart on page B-7 shows the experience gain/(loss) for 2018.
+Comment C: The chart on page B-7 shows the experience gain/(loss) for 2019.
 The development of the investment gain/(loss) is shown on page B-8.